searchinfluence/si-copyscape/README.md

 # SI::CopyScape Gem
 A gem to provide the communication layer with the Copyscape.com Premium API and your application.
+Written by Search Influence Software Developers http://www.SearchInfluence.com

 API Documentation: (requires login) http://copyscape.com/apiconfigure.php